Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToStandard.md

 ```

 ### -SkipUserConversion
-If set to True, users will not be converted as part of the operation.
+Specifies whether users are not converted as part of the operation.
-Administrators can run the cmdlet again to convert users at a later date.
+You can run the cmdlet again to convert users at a later date.

 ```yaml
 Type: Boolean